There are a variety of underlayments used under wood floors, click-together floating floors, as well as carpet and tile.

 Polypropylene Foam

-If it’s labeled 3 in 1 that usually means it’s cushioning, sound dampening, and a vapor barrier.
+If it’s labeled 3 in 1 like this Traffic Master opion, which usually means it’s cushioning, sound dampening, and a vapor barrier.

 Floor Muffler has not tested their products with carpet.
-Their polypropylene underlayment is free of any added flame retardants.
+Their polypropylene underlayment is free of any added flame retardants they do list antimicrobials in the description.

 EVA Foam

-EVA foam underlayment can be used under floating floors like engineered wood, laminate, bamboo, and vinyl as well as carpet.
+EVA foam underlayment can be used under floating floors like engineered wood, laminate, bamboo, as well as carpet.
+That one says not to use with vinyl but check the description for each brand.

 IIC (Impact Sound Transmission Test) rating is 73, STC (Sound Transmission Class) is 72.